 Income tax return filed is processed by the CPC - Central Processing Centre.
-Presently, CPC in Bangalore is responsible for carrying out all primary assessments.
 Processing of ITR begins shortly after you E-verify your return.
-Usually, the ITR filed is processed within 20-45 days of e-verification.
+Usually, the ITR processing time is 15-45 days after e-verification.

 - Expanded database with the Income Tax Department to cross verify most of the deduction and refund claims made.